 - File the letter of protest as soon as possible after the subject application is filed and preferably before publication.
 Pre-publication letters of protest are accepted if the evidence is relevant and supports a reasonable ground for refusal.
 After publication, a letter of protest is only accepted if the evidence supports a clear error on the part of the USPTO in approving the mark for publication.
 A letter of protest filed after the thirty-day opposition period is denied as untimely.

-- Always file online using the Trademark Electronic Application System (TEAS).
-Click on "Petition Forms" and choose form number 10, "Letter of Protest."
+- Always file online using the Trademark Electronic Application System (TEAS) "Letter of Protest" form.

 - Always provide a correspondence address since letter of protest decisions are sent by first-class mail and not by e-mail.